qelectrotech/qelectrotech-doc/source/users/element/properties/element_information.rst

 Element information
 ===================

 The element information section provides all information from the `element`_ which can be exported to the `Bill of Materials (BOM)`_.
-At this section the avaliable information is:
+At this section the available information is:

 * Element label
 * Element location in the system